BrittanyReid/Example-Github-Pages-Templates/README.md

-# Example-Github-Pages-Templates
-Testing how to work templates in, blehhhhhh.
+# Example Github Pages Templates
+Using Noraesae's tutorial and repository.

+Just me figuring out how to use it with github :)